HoiyeungNg/InkCase_backup/README.md

 # InkCase_backup
-# This is a backup for a course.
+# This is a backup for a freshman year course.
 # In this course, our team did a demo of Ink Screen Phone Shell.
 # Fortunately, our team got the highest score among 6 groups.(91/100)